applied-mixnetworks/sphinxmixcrypto/README.rst

 Warning
 =======
 This code has not been formally audited by a cryptographer.
 It therefore should not be considered safe or correct.
-Use it at your own risk! (however test vectors are verified using other language implementations: rust, golang, python trinity!)
+Use it at your own risk!

 sphinxmixcrypto